BioKIC/symbiota-docs/content/coll_manager/upload/_index.en.md

   A list of fields that can be imported into a Symbiota data portal can be [found here](https://biokic.github.io/symbiota-docs/coll_manager/upload/fields/).
 {{</ notice >}}

+* To take advantage of the Tag Name + Identifier system (in which you can tag an identifier/other catalog number with a specific title), enter the tag name followed by a colon and then the identifier value, e.g., "Old Accession Number: 12345".
+For multiple identifiers, separate the tag name + identifiers by semicolons, e.g., "NP #: 4321; Accession #: 9876"
 * If the scientific names in your CSV file include taxonomic authorship (e.g., *Acer circinatum* Pursh), map this field to the Target Field “scientificname.”
 If the scientific names included in your CSV file do NOT include taxonomic authorship (e.g., *Acer circinatum*), map this field to “sciname.”
 * Collection dates mapped to eventDate will be evaluated and validated.
 Illegal dates will be placed in the verbatimEventDate field.
 The majority of the standard date formats are accepted, including Gregorian dates and Excel numeric date format (US only). eventDate will be generated from separate year,month, and day field values.
 If month or day fields are left null, ’00’ values will be used (ex: 1954-03-00, 1965-00-00).
 Month field values can be numeric or text (English or Spanish).